hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_3/README.md

 ### 9. Edit in your profile to display date at login and change your prompt permanently.

 ### 10. Execute the following command :
-	- **echo \ then press enter, What is the purpose of \ ?**
+**- echo \ then press enter, What is the purpose of \ ?**
      The backslash (\) will scape the newline character that I get when I press Enter.
        It is indication that the command is not yet complete.

-	- Notice the prompt ”>” what is that?
+**- Notice the prompt ”>” what is that?**
  	It indicate that the shell is expecting more input to finish the command.

- 	- how can you change it from “>” to “:”. export PS1=":"
+**- how can you change it from “>” to “:”** export PS1=":"

 ### 11. Create a Bash shell alias named ls for the “ls –l” command
 	- Terminal level